dmccarthy6/Tasks/README.md

 ***
 ## About This Project:
-- **Why did I make this?** I wanted a to-do list application that made it easier to stay on top of my tasks (don't we all?).
+- **Why did I make Tasks?** I wanted a to-do list application that made it easier to stay on top of my tasks (don't we all?).
 I wanted the ability to add items to my calendar which would help me avoid snoozing items until I forgot about them.
 I also built this application to get a deeper dive into Core Data and CloudKit frameworks.

-- **What Did I Learn?** With this update I refactored almost the entire application to better reflect what I've learned as a developer since I first released Tasks.
+- **What have I learned so far?** With this update I refactored almost the entire application to better reflect what I've learned as a developer since I first released Tasks.
   * I have gained a greater understanding of planning out the App architecture and basic functionality from the start!
   * I used programatic UI that helped me conform to MVC.
   * Implemented a protocol for my Core Data database to abstract database functionality to the protocol.